TheMarvelousWhale/NTU-CE4069_MALANA/L0/install.md

 4. Switch network setting back to Host Only

-5. Drag your malware in and unzip :D
+5. Save this as golden snapshot.
+Then drag your malware in and unzip :D

 Any questions just leave me a git issues on the repo of this page.